about-code/ng-mono/README.md

 ## Quickstart

-Let's setup a project with a feature package, an *NgModule* and an *NgComponent*.
+Let's set up a [sample project](https://github.com/about-code/ng-mono-sample) with a feature package, an *NgModule* and an *NgComponent*.

 ### Setting up the project